 - Employers may get into legal trouble for requiring email communications after hours.
 Emails may be considered compensable for nonexempt employees.

-While you may think that having your employees respond to emails after work and on the weekends is a good way to increase productivity, encouraging them to do so actually hurts their job performance, new research suggests.
+While you may think that having your employees respond to emails after work and on the weekends is a good way to increase productivity, encouraging them to do so actually hurts their job performance, research suggests.

 "An 'always on' culture with high expectations to monitor and respond to emails during non-work time may prevent employees from ever fully disengaging from work, leading to chronic stress and emotional exhaustion," the study's authors wrote.

-"Organizational expectations are the main culprit of individual inability to disconnect," the study's authors wrote.
+"Organizational expectations are the main culprit of individual inability to disconnect," the authors wrote.
 "Even during the times when there are no actual emails to act upon, the mere norm of availability and the actual anticipation of work create a constant stressor that precludes an employee from work detachment."

-"Diminished work detachment due to email-related overload is not necessarily caused by the time spent on handling the work email, but instead is strongly tied to anticipatory stress caused by organizational expectations," the study's authors wrote.
+"Diminished work detachment due to email-related overload is not necessarily caused by the time spent on handling the work email, but instead is strongly tied to anticipatory stress caused by organizational expectations," the authors wrote.

 The study was authored by Liuba Belkin, an associate professor at Lehigh University; William Becker, an associate professor at Virginia Tech University; and Samantha Conroy, an assistant professor at Colorado State University.

 Tips to avoid checking email after work

 Employees need to be proactive to stop checking emails after work hours.
 For starters, remove any push notifications from your mobile device.
 There is no need to receive an instant alert each time you receive a new email.
 If you're worried about missing an important communication, you can set up your push notifications to only inform you of emails from those on your VIP list.